gammu/gammu/docs/manual/protocol/nokia.rst

 Port settings:
      Speed 9600 bps, Bits 8, ParityOdd, Stop Bits 1, DTR and RTS logic 0

-In the MBUS bus, the phone has only one connector for transmition and reception.
+In the MBUS bus, the phone has only one connector for transmission and reception.

 Because of this characteristics of the phone connector, every time that the